 - 4.10.a.
-Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
+Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core) - 4.10.b.
+Clinical experiences should be structured to facilitate learning in a manner that allows the residents to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) - 4.10.c.
+Programs must have schedules that minimize conflicting inpatient and outpatient responsibilities.
+(Core) - 4.11.

-(Core)

-- 4.10.b.
-Clinical experiences must be structured to facilitate learning in a manner that allows the residents to function as part of an effective health care team that works together longitudinally with shared goals of patient safety and quality improvement.
-(Core)

-- 4.11.
 Didactic and Clinical Experiences